-Ariana Grande is a horrible dancer.
-When she performed songs on her first album, she followed the path of powerhouse vocalists like Mariah Carey and Celine Dion: she stood still and let her voice do the heavy lifting.
+Ariana Grande is a horrible dancer, though she is improving.
+When she performed songs on her first album, she followed in the (non-)footsteps of powerhouse vocalists like Mariah Carey and Celine Dion, in that she stood still and let her voice do the heavy lifting.

-But in the promotion for her new album, Grande has tried to make the transition to pop princess, which means she's trying to dance.
+But in the promotion for her second album, she tried to make the transition to pop princess, which meant she tried to dance.
 For Grande, most dancing is really just hair flipping.
 Watch her try here:

-6) Is that the biggest struggle in her life?
+6) Is Grande's lack of dancing skills the biggest struggle in her life?

 No. Demons are.

-Grande has been very clear that she does not believe humans are the only intelligent beings on this planet.
-She told Complex Magazine about a time that she photographed "three distinct faces" of demons, but later deleted the photo because it was "666 megabytes."
+Grande has made it very clear that she does not believe humans are the only intelligent beings on this planet.
+She told Complex magazine about a time that she photographed "three distinct faces" of demons, but later deleted the photo because it was "666 megabytes."
 Grande told Complex that she is very afraid of demons and something she calls black matter:

 "Every time I closed my eyes I started seeing these really disturbing images with, like, red shapes.
 Then I opened my eyes and got back on the phone and was like, "I'm really scared and I don't want to go to bed tonight."
 And then I scooched over to the left side of my bed, because that's where the best service is in my room, and there was this massive black matter.
 I don't know what it was.
 It was like a cloud of something black right next to me.
 I started crying."

-This summer, in a drought of new music, Ariana Grande released two songs: a pop anthem and a star-studded collaboration.
+In the summer of 2014, in a drought of new music, Grande released two songs: a pop anthem and a star-studded collaboration.
 Her single "Problem" featuring Iggy Azalea was a contender for song of the summer.
-Then she released "Break Free," a pop R&B jam that shows off Grande's massive soprano range.
+Then she released "Break Free," a pop R&B jam that showcases her massive soprano range.
+Both songs were hits.

-Grande's success has been the product of a massive marketing campaign.
-Grande's sophomore album is being released by Republic Records, a division of Universal Music Group, and is promising to be a triple threat.
-In addition to a full album, Grande has released a music video with Iggy Azalea, will perform at the VMAs, and will debut a host of commercials for Target and Beats headphones.
+From there, her fame only grew.
+Her sophomore album, My Everything, was released in August 2014 by Republic Records, a division of Universal Music Group, and was immediately a triple threat.
+Grande also filmed a music video with Iggy Azalea, performed at the 2014 VMAs (where she won Best Pop Video), appeared on Saturday Night Live, and debuted a host of commercials for Target and Beats headphones.

-In addition, My Everything was produced by pop god Max Martin.
-Martin is the producer that made Britney Spears a huge success and helped Taylor Swift turn the corner from country-rock to international pop star.
-As evidenced from the first single off My Everything, "Problem," Grande, too, is trying to make the transition from young talent with a golden voice to superstar.
-And she's doing so under Martin's direction, which gives her a distinct advantage.
+Additionally, My Everything was produced by powerhouse pop producer Max Martin.
+Martin is the producer who made Britney Spears a huge success and helped Taylor Swift turn the corner from country rocker to international pop star.
+As evidenced from the first single off My Everything, "Problem," Grande, too, was trying to make the transition from young talent with a golden voice to superstar.
+And she was doing so under Martin's direction, which gave her a distinct advantage.